openforcefield/openff-interchange/openff/interchange/_testing/data/README.md

+A collection of files used for testing Interchange.

+Disclaimer: Not intended for public consumption and no guarantees related to usage are made.

-Documenting how some of these files were generated
+Below documents how some of these files were generated

 `10_ar.pdb`: